Basic bat care

 WEST YORKSHIRE: 01924 256 577 - this is an answermachine service, checked twice a day. (http://www.westyorkshirebats.org.uk/)

 No number for your area?
-If you are unable to reach a carer and are concerned for the welfare of the bat, we would recommend taking the bat to a local vet or wildlife hospital who have a duty of care to all injured wildlife.
+If you are unable to reach a carer we would recommend taking the bat to a local vet or wildlife hospital, or contacting the RSPCA National Helpline 0300 1234 999.
 Be sure to give them your contact details and address, and the phone number for our Helpline.